ircv3/ircv3-specifications/extensions/batch/scrollback-3.3.md

 If no message_count is known, `*` can be used as default

 ## Examples
+The examples below are written with `draft/msgid` tags included.
+This tag is optional and can be excluded if desired.

 ### Begin
     :irc.host BATCH +ID muffinmedic.net/scrollback target